01 of 04

 - Fabric: Cotton fabric is usually chosen because it will "stick" to the batting and will not be slippery as many other fabric options might be.

-- Safety pins: large enough to not bunch the layers of fabric.
+- Safety pins: The should be large enough to not bunch the layers of fabric.

 - Seam guide or template